wy2136/notes/cesm1_2_1_porting_to_Tiger.md

-# CESM 1.2.1 Porting to Tiger
+# CESM 1.2.1 Porting on Tiger

 ### Download the Code
 Get an account at http://www.cesm.ucar.edu/models/register/register.html and download the source code: